vincentvdo6/music-recommendation-system/README.md

 ## 🎯 What Makes It Special

-- **Real Music Data**: Uses Spotify's actual database of songs
+- **Context-first**: Accurate recommendations from the first request—no history required
-- **Audio Features**: Analyzes tempo, energy, key, mood, and danceability
+- **Curated Knowledge**: Tunable dataset with rich tags for explainable results
-- **Smart Matching**: Finds similar songs based on musical characteristics
+- **Audio Features**: Uses Spotify-style feature vectors for musical similarity
-- **Clean & Simple**: Minimal codebase, easy to understand and modify
+- **Transparent**: Recommendation payloads include score components for debugging
-- **Flexible Setup**: Works with fallback data when no Spotify credentials are available
+- **Flexible Setup**: Runs fully offline using the catalogue and upgrades seamlessly with Spotify

 ## 🔧 Configuration (secure)